 On this page

-The Burke Museum cares for and shares natural and cultural collections so that all people can learn, be inspired, generate knowledge, feel joy, and heal.
+Get up close to the Northwest’s past, present, and future at the Burke Museum.
+The Burke cares for and shares natural and cultural collections so that all people can learn, be inspired, generate knowledge, feel joy, and heal.

 Founded in 1885 and declared the Washington State Museum in 1899, the Burke is the premiere museum of natural history and culture in the Pacific Northwest.
 It serves the campus and the community with scientific and cultural exhibits, educational programs for all ages, nationally ranked collections, and research.
 The Burke is part of the University of Washington’s College of Arts and Sciences and is supported by the Burke Museum Association, a non-profit organization.

-Totaling more than 16 million objects, the Burke collections are actively used by students, scientists, scholars, public agencies, tribal and community members, and museums throughout Washington State and around the world.
+Totaling more than 18 million pieces, the Burke collections are used by students, scientists, scholars, public agencies, tribal and community members, and museums throughout Washington state and around the world.
 In each of its areas of study, the Burke holds the most extensive research collection of its kind in the Northwest, and some special collections rank among the best in the nation: Northwest Coast and Alaskan Native art, Northwest botanical specimens, fish, birds, and frozen tissues for genetics research.

 Faculty curators, jointly appointed by the Burke and the UW, oversee care and development of the collections and conduct research on topics such as the evolution of plants, animals, ecosystems, climates, and Native American cultures and art.